mattkirkland/design-methods/schedule.md

 So: That makes the fall calendar look like:

 ## GET STARTED
-### WEEK 1
+### WEEK 1 - Kickoff
 - TUE Aug 24
 - THU Aug 26
 intro, syllabus, format, online stuff.
-General 'how to approach UX design', props to branham, design is design. elements of user experience JJG model and walkthru this slowly.
+General Human-Centered Design, 'how to approach UX design', props to branham, design is design. elements of user experience JJG model and walkthru this slowly. 'usability' as concept just thrown around vs shown via what users do.
+Nielson/Norman group.

-### WEEK 2
+### WEEK 2 - Meet Uncle Don
 - TUE Sep 1
 - THU Sep 3
-your notion notebook / process journal / etc. Review JJG.
-Don Norman in one lecture.
+your notion notebook / process journal / etc. Don Norman in one lecture.
 You should have pet project selected by now.
+- Assignment: start your project notebook and fill out the 'my design project'

-## LEARN
+## METHODS: LEARN / RESEARCH / LISTEN

-### WEEK 3
+### WEEK 3 - Intro to research
 - TUE Sep 8
 - THU Sep 10
-Intro to research - why do designers research?
+Intro to research - why do designers research? what kinds of things qualify as research?
+- Erika hall, just enough research.
+- get excited to be wrong
+-

-### WEEK 4
+### WEEK 4 - Ethnographic Research Methods
 - TUE Sep 15
 - THU Sep 17
 #### ethnographic research:
     - desirepath/annotations etc (see how / where users try to fix or annotate things in real life) (UM 92)
-    - graffiti walls (UM 45) (mk for cowards)
     - interest groups (find the subreddit, join a knitting circle)
     - contextual inquiry
     - literature / niche reading
     - ethnography / (UM 27)"design ethnography"
+    - field study
     - diary studies
     - ergonomic data / analysis (UM 33)
     - human factors! (cogsci )